-....") (with the reference to the CSEA being changed to Ms. Garibaldi), the
+Article XIX (Health Plan), except: for the first ¶ ("Employees shall be permitted") (with the reference to the CSEA being changed to Ms. Steiger), the second ¶, first sentence ("Contributions, by the School District"), the fourth ¶ ("Effective June 24, 2015"), the sixth ¶ ("Retirees from this unit shall be entitled to the same health insurance benefits"), the seventh ¶ ("Notwithstanding the above, upon retirement, employees hired after July 1, 1998 shall be entitled") (with the chart replaced by the requirement that Ms. Steiger have 10 years of service in the District in order to be eligible for retiree health insurance), and the last ¶ ("The CSEA acknowledges") (with the reference to the CSEA being changed to Ms. Steiger); and except that Ms. Steiger will pay the same health insurance premium percentage during her retirement as she paid on her last day of employment with the District.

-("Effective June 24, 2015 ...."), the sixth ¶ ("Retirees from this unit shall be
+Article XXIII (Advancement on Salary Schedule), except for the last sentence and DEBBY SLOAN, Principal Personnel Clerk (Confidential).

-("Notwithstanding the above, upon retirement, employees hired after July 1, 1998 shall be entitled ....") (with the chart replaced by the requirement that Ms. Garibaldi have 10 years of service in the District in order to be eligible for retiree health insurance), and the last ¶ ("The CSEA acknowledges ....") (with the reference to the CSEA being changed to Ms. Garibaldi); and except that Ms. Garibaldi will pay the same health insurance premium percentage during her retirement as she paid on her last day of employment with the District.
-Article XXIII (Advancement on Salary Schedule), except for the last sentence Article XXVII (Rights of the Association) Article XXVIII (Miscellaneous), other than ¶¶ 4, 5, 7 Article XXIX, except 96 (Ms. Garibaldi will not receive overtime or compensatory time) Article XXX Article XXXI Article XXXII Article XXXIII Article XXXIV Article XXXV This Memorandum represents the totality of Ms. Garibaldi's terms and conditions of employment.
+This Memorandum represents the totality of Ms. Steiger's terms and conditions of employment.
 There are no other agreements or understandings.